Training Specificity - Competition Mimicry

 We offer a training system, software, and various coaching support levels that track, account for, and update your training based on your goals, needs, and continuous response to training.

-You can begin training with LeaderBoard for FREE for 30-days.
-With your training on LeaderBoard you’ll receive all workouts via our training software, detailed workout explanation, video demo, you’ll log your workout results and feedback, and receive training review, form review, feedback, and personalized Rx updates as necessary, from our team of coaches.
+You can begin training with LeaderBoard for FREE for 7-days AND $25 OFF your first month.
+With your training on LeaderBoard you’ll receive all workouts via our training software, detailed workout explanation, video demo, you’ll log your workout results and feedback, and receive training review, form review, feedback, and personalized Rx updates as necessary, from our coaches.

 These are just a few of the benefits of completing your training on LeaderBoard.
 Learn more on our Signup page or email email@example.com with any questions.